ssi112/programming-data-science-python/projects/project2.md

 - counts of each gender (only available for NYC and Chicago)
 - earliest, most recent, most common year of birth (only available for NYC and Chicago)

+**5) Explore Raw Data**

+Provide a prompt to allow the user to explore the raw data by paginating through the dataframe five rows at a time.